Blog

 Surprise – I’m (Partially) Self-Taught!

-OK – yes and no. When a began my circus journey a bazillion years ago, coaches were few and far between.
+OK – yes and no. When I began my circus journey a bazillion years ago, coaches were few and far between.
 I moved to CA, and then to Montreal in pursuit of training.
 Thing was, aerial fabrics were still in their infancy, and everything was a little wild west.
 Everyone was trying to figure out what the hell to do with this apparatus, so vocabularies were MUCH smaller than the glut of moves we have now.
 I got a great start in technique and safety, but there was a lot – A LOT – of figuring stuff out, both on my own and with my coach.

 Nowadays, you can’t throw a stick without hitting a silks teacher in the head – oh, if I’d had the resources we have now!
-There is so, so much I wouldn’t have had to figure out the hard way, and a lot of injuries I probably could have sidestepped.
+There is so, so much I wouldn’t have had to figure out the hard way, and a lot of frustration I probably could have sidestepped.
 I didn’t see my self-taught stuff as a badge of honor, I was desperate for trained eyes on it to make it better.
 Training and education lifts us up to another level.
 Even now, I’m ALWAYS looking for better – better technique, better transitions, better cuing, better business practices, etc. Education is a GOOD THING, and we’re never, ever, ever done.
 Never ever.
 Even master coaches are never done (and if they say they are, watch out – hubris and rigidity are setting in – ugh).

 The Good